 c.
 You shall not take vengeance: Vengeance belongs to God (Romans 12:19) and there is a sense in which we can hold back God’s work of vengeance upon others by seeking it ourselves.

 i.
 Of course, this principle applies to interpersonal relationships, and not to the rightful functions of government in keeping the law.
 Criminals cannot be let free because vengeance belongs to God.
 God exercises His vengeance through the rightful use of government authority (Romans 13:1-7).
 It is appropriate to both personally forgive the criminal and testify against them in court.

 d.
-Nor bear a grudge: This is very difficult for many people.
-It is easy to cherish a grudge against another, especially when it is deserved; but too much damage is done to the one holding the grudge.
+Nor bear any grudge: This is very difficult for many people.
+It is easy to cherish a grudge against another, especially when it is deserved, but too much damage is done to the one holding the grudge.

 i.
 “The significance of the verse is also highlighted by the fact that Jesus and Paul both cited this verse as a summary of the duties one has to his fellow man (Matthew 22:39-40, Romans 13:9).”
 (Rooker)

 ii.
 Unfortunately, many ancient Jews had a narrow definition of who their neighbor was and only considered their friends and countrymen their neighbors.
 Jesus commanded us to love your enemies (Luke 6:27), and showed our neighbor was the one in need, even if they might be regarded as a traditional enemy (Luke 10:25-37).

 iii.
 The command to love your neighbor as yourself is simple yet commonly misunderstood.
 This doesn’t mean that we must love ourselves before we can love anyone else; it means that in the same way we take care of ourselves and are concerned about our own interests, we should take care and have concern for the interests of others.